exaexa/ls47/README.md

 easily use playing cards to do the same, similarly as with the [Solitaire cipher by Schneier](https://www.schneier.com/academic/solitaire/).
-(Moreover, use of playing cards could be more innocuous and easily explainable to a suddenly appearing adversary,t p than a set of very peculiarly numbered tiles! :])
+(Moreover, use of playing cards could be more innocuous and easily explainable to a suddenly appearing adversary.
+Playing cards is sure less suspicious than playing some peculiarly numbered tiles! :] )

 To simplify things a bit, we will use the following layout: